GLM Fundamentals

 At each iteration, working weights and an adjusted dependent variable are computed, then the weighted least squares problem:

-is solved to update .
-See McCullagh & Nelder (1989, Ch.
-2) for the derivation of and .
+where is the variance function and is the derivative of the link function.
+See Nelder & Wedderburn (1972) for the original formulation of IRLS for GLMs.
 Iteration stops when the maximum absolute change in coefficients falls below the convergence threshold.

 With the canonical link, the concavity of the log-likelihood ensures stable convergence.
 Non-canonical links may lead to slower convergence or convergence failure.